fullsnack-DEV/fullsnack-DEV/README.md

 ### Hola, I'am Pratik! 👋

-     I’m Self-taught developer and I'am Looking for a Entry Level opportunities 🤞.
+      I'am Looking for a Entry Level opportunities 🤞.

 - 🔭 I’m currently working on React Native and React js.